twilio/stashboard/api.markdown

 #### Parameters

-* **status**: An valid system status.
+* **status**: An valid system status identifier.
 See /statuses
 * **message**: A message for the event

-Will return the newly created status
+Will return the newly created event

 > POST /services/{service}/events  HTTP/1.1 status=AVAILABLE&message=System%20is%20now%20operational